LoganJFisher/TeXSend/README.md

 ---
 ### Use Guide:

 All LaTeX code must be placed inside of delimiters.
-See example below.
+See examples below.

 **Accepted delimiters include:**
 * Inline mode: